Arrin-KN1E/SDR-Band-Plans/README.md

 ##
 SDR++ however, uses JSON which does not natively support commenting, therefore no self-documenting capability for citing sources.
-As a work around, the SDR# XML file here on github at **_US/SDR#/BandPlan.xml_** or your local copy of the XML file open in a code editor could be used as a reference.
+As a workaround, the SDR# XML file here on github at **_US/SDR#/BandPlan.xml_** or your local copy of the XML file open in a code editor could be used as a reference.
 Alternatively, you can reference the sources folder.
 However, it is limited in sources to avoid any potential copyright issues.

+Gqrx does not list source comments yet, so for now, follow the same workaround as SDR++.
+This should not be a problem as all band plans should have the same allocations.

 ### Color Legend
 1. All allocation colors follow a color legend.
 You can refer to this color legend in the [Color Legend Listed](#color-legend-listed) section of this README or use the SDR# XML file.